-Services offered must include, but are not limited to:
+Services offered by Contractor must include, but are not limited to, the following:

-- Basic needs: food and hygiene/toilets/showers - Communications: mail room and message center - Access to clothing and supplies - Medical and/or Dental Services - Public benefits information - Introduction of staff and ongoing contact/relationship building with participants - Completion of intake assessment - Completion of CHA and/or BNL assessment - Housing first aid/diversion: All people will be offered housing 1st aid or rapid resolution conversation - Work with each participant to obtain appropriate documents to access housing, employment, and other needed services, considering the needs of immigrant/vulnerable populations. - Individualized resource referral and connection, including mental and physical health, as needed. - Outreach, including to pre-identified people on by name list with the goal of connecting to longer-term housing resources and/or shelter. - Identify individuals with lived experience who want to participate in the ongoing work of supportive housing policies.
+- Provision of safety on the streets resources (e.g., food, survival gear, toiletries) - Assistance in identification and removal of barriers to permanent housing placement - Completion of CHA assessment as soon as possible upon engagement - Information about and assistance in connecting to mainstream services and benefits (e.g., SNAP, Oregon Health Plan enrollment, behavioral health day centers, food pantries) - Build trusting relationships with participants - Housing First Aid/diversion: All people will be offered Housing First Aid or rapid resolution conversation - Assistance obtaining appropriate documents to access housing, employment, and other needed services, with consideration for the needs of immigrant/vulnerable populations. - Individualized resource referral and connection, including mental and physical health, as needed. - Outreach, including to pre-identified people on by-name list, with the goal of connecting to longer-term housing resources and/or shelter.